- Accelerated Resolution Therapy (ART)

 Group Therapy for Teens

 At Family Strategies we are excited to offer a variety of group therapy programs for youth.
 While individual therapy can be an amazing tool in helping teens overcome struggles, sometimes it might not be quite enough for their specific needs.
 Group therapy is a great opportunity to help teens who may be struggling with a wide variety of issues give and receive support from others.
-Youth can learn from each other and their group therapist by discussing and processing common struggles, learning to connect and build healthy relationships with their peers and adults and establishing valuable and lifelong skills to help them navigate the difficult challenges they will face throughout the rest of their life.
+Youths can learn from each other and their group therapist by discussing and processing common struggles, learning to connect and build healthy relationships with their peers and adults, and establishing valuable and lifelong skills to help them navigate the difficult challenges they will face throughout the rest of their life.
 Some other benefits of teens participating in group therapy for youth are:

 - Encouraging and positive peer influences